SudoDotDog/Brontosaurus/docs/sdk/bamboo.md

 # Node JS SDK for Brontosaurus Green

-This Work in Progress document introduce how to use Brontosaurus NodeJS SDK with `@brontosaurus/bamboo` package.
+This Work in Progress document introduces Brontosaurus NodeJS SDK with `@brontosaurus/bamboo` package.

 ## Install